 Day 1 – Arrive in Delhi

-Day 2 – Delhi – Shekhawati Region: Nawalgarh
+Day 2 – Delhi sightseeing

-Day 3 – Shekhawati Region: Nawalgarh – Bikaner
+Day 4 – Shekhawati Region: Nawalgarh – Bikaner

-Drive to Bikaner.
-Arrive and visit Junagarh Fort of Bikaner.
+Drive to Bikaner and visit Junagarh Fort.
 The very unusual character of this fort as compared to the forts in Rajasthan it is built on the plain desert whereas all other forts in Rajasthan are on hilltops.
 The palace complex has decorated interiors which are perhaps the best preserved in the country.
 Take a tuktuk ride to visit Old city.
-Overnight stay at hotel in Bikaner.
+Overnight stay in Bikaner.

-Day 4 – Bikaner – Phalodi – Jaisalmer
+Day 5 – Bikaner – Phalodi – Jaisalmer

-Day 5 – Jaisalmer – Sam – Jaisalmer
+Day 6 – Jaisalmer – Sam – Jaisalmer

-Day 6 – Jaisalmer – Jodhpur
+Day 7 – Jaisalmer – Jodhpur

 Morning drive to Jodhpur.
 Arrive in Jodhpur and visit the fort.
 Jodhpur is the second largest city of Rajasthan.
 It still fulfils its historic role as the area’s main trading center for wood, cattle, camels, cotton, salt, and agricultural crops.